Penicillin: Bacterial susceptibility

 Because penicillin resistance is now so common, other antibiotics are now the preferred choice for treatments.
 For example, penicillin used to be the first-line treatment for infections with Neisseria gonorrhoeae and Neisseria meningitidis, but it is no longer recommended for treatment of these infections.
+Penicillin resistance is now very common in Staphylococcus aureus, which means penicillin should not be used to treat infections caused by S. aureus infection unless the infecting strain is known to be susceptible.

 Side effects

 Common (≥ 1% of people) adverse drug reactions associated with use of the penicillins include diarrhoea, hypersensitivity, nausea, rash, neurotoxicity, urticaria, and superinfection (including candidiasis).
 Infrequent adverse effects (0.1–1% of people) include fever, vomiting, erythema, dermatitis, angioedema, seizures (especially in people with epilepsy), and pseudomembranous colitis.
 Penicillin can also induce serum sickness or a serum sickness-like reaction in some individuals.
 Serum sickness is a type III hypersensitivity reaction that occurs one to three weeks after exposure to drugs including penicillin.
 It is not a true drug allergy, because allergies are type I hypersensitivity reactions, but repeated exposure to the offending agent can result in an anaphylactic reaction.
-Allergy will occur in 1-10% of people, presenting as a skin rash after exposure.
+Allergy will occur in 1–10% of people, presenting as a skin rash after exposure.
 IgE-mediated anaphylaxis will occur in approximately 0.01% of patients.

 Pain and inflammation at the injection site are also common for parenterally administered benzathine benzylpenicillin, benzylpenicillin, and, to a lesser extent, procaine benzylpenicillin.
 The condition is known as livedoid dermatitis or Nicolau syndrome.